The Saving Grace of Writing Other People's Love Letters

 Christmas Past

 On the plane to Miami, I cried so hard my body shook; when my mother reached over to whisper in my ear wise sayings about the importance of change, I shook her off violently.
-I was seven years old, and I would not cry as hard until I was thirty-five and learned of my husband cheating.
+I was six years old, and I would not cry as hard until I was thirty-five and I had learned of my husband's cheating.

 Already it was too late for my seventy-year- old father with the four ex-wives, to make amends for swearing, cussing, and beating his sons.
 Already, they were estranged.
 Already, our hopes were dashed that this night would herald a new beginning and that our wishes would be granted: my father, a return to thrill of new and old relationships like the ones on the streets of New York City where an instant drinking buddy or new lover could be found around the corner; my mother, a stream of money flowing into our lives like we had when my father worked as a contractor; my sister, was too young to care; and I wanted my anonymity back, like I had in the house New York city where I played on the second and third story floors of the house in Queens while my parents fought and hit each other in on the first-story kitchen, leaving broken glass and body parts in its wake.
-Now they pulled me into their brawls and accused me of causing them.
-At first, I thought it was a just an honest mistake; and I blamed the oversight on the small 1970s ranch house, a 500 square foot nightmare with three small rooms and one bathroom, for not providing any space for me to hide.
+After we moved to Florida, my parents pulled me into their brawls and accused me of causing their problems.
+At first, I thought it was an honest mistake, and I blamed the oversight on the small 1970s ranch house, a 500 square foot nightmare with three small rooms and one bathroom, for not providing any space for me to hide.

-After the party, my sister and I wandered around listlessly as if checking out the ruins of a burned-down house like the ones in winter on Roosevelt Avenue when our neighbors’ boilers exploded.
-My mother picked-up and cleaned as if nothing out of the ordinary had happened.
-My teary-eyed father walked towards his room and locked the door behind him, leaving behind an image that broke my heart forever.
+After my father's sons left that Christmas Eve, my sister and I wandered around listlessly as if checking out the ruins of a burned-down house like the ones in the winter on Roosevelt Avenue when our neighbors’ boilers exploded.
+My mother picked up and cleaned as if nothing out of the ordinary had happened.
+My teary-eyed father walked towards his room and locked the door behind him, leaving me with an image that broke my heart forever.

 Christmas Present